Metro Transit Bus Garage Stormwater Reuse

 Metro Transit identified sustainability and resilience as priorities for their new bus garage facility, located at an 11-acre site at the western edge of the North Loop neighborhood (northwest of Target Field).
 Known as the Minneapolis Bus Garage, the site will serve approximately 200 buses.
 New maintenance bays, fueling areas, administrative offices, and employee parking provided by the facility will support Metro Transit’s growing ridership demand and future service expansion.
 The campus location is adjacent to the existing Heywood Garage, which opened in 1984, and additional support services, such as the main offices and Metro Transit Control Center.

 The MWMO collaborated with Metro Transit for three years to design a system that could offset its use of potable water with recycled stormwater runoff.
 The system is built around a 40,000-gallon underground rainwater storage tank, which will collect water from the building’s 350,000-square-foot roof.
 It will take approximately 0.22 inches of rainfall to fill up the tank (if empty) at the beginning of a rainfall event.
 A robust filtration system will ensure that the reused stormwater does not damage the buses.
-System components include a fiberglass storage tank, vortex filters (for filtering out the bigger debris and sediment), ozone filters (oxidizing disinfectant for maintaining water quality held in storage), and piping from the ozone filter to the bus wash.
+System components include a fiberglass storage tank, high-flow membrane filters (for filtering out fine sediment), ozone filters (oxidizing disinfectant for maintaining water quality held in storage), and piping from the ozone filter to the bus wash.
 In the event that the tank is empty, facility staff can switch to using potable municipal water.
 To maximize long-term tank performance, all excavated soil for the underground reuse system was replaced with approved backfill material consisting of clean pea gravel aggregate.
 Metro Transit is responsible for the operation and maintenance of the system.

 To meet the city’s stormwater management requirements, a dry pond and sump catch basins were included in the design.
 The stormwater harvesting goes above and beyond city requirements and helps offset continuous potable water demand.
 In addition to the stormwater reuse system, the garage was designed with other sustainability-minded features, including high energy efficiency (targeting net-zero energy), a solar thermal wall, a geothermal field for heating and cooling of administrative spaces, a future rooftop solar array, and electric bus readiness.